mmalenta/docker_tutorial/README.md

     ```docker
     CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
     ```
     nothing really.
-That means there are no containers running at this moment in time.
-When we launched our `hello-world` container above, it run, it did the job required of it and it stopped immediatelly.
-We still have an option to check whether our container was run at all (in this case, we get an output in the terminal, but that is not always the case and depends on the design requirements of the underlying image).
-We can force the Docker to list *all* the containers with the extra option
+This means there are no containers running at this moment in time.

+    When we launched our `hello-world` container above, it started, it did the job it was designed to do and it stopped immediately.
+In the case of the `hello-world` image, the designers decided it should print out a helpful output once the container is launched successfully, but that may not always be the case.

+    We still have an option to check whether our container was started at all.
+We can force Docker to list *all* the containers with the extra `-a` option:
     ```
     $ docker ps -a
     CONTAINER ID   IMAGE                   COMMAND                  CREATED        STATUS                    PORTS     NAMES
     7dd021096f75   hello-world             "/hello"                 3 hours ago    Exited (0) 3 hours ago              trusting_herschel

     ```
-    and in this case we actually get some useful information.
+    In this case we actually get some useful information about our container we have just run.
 We see that we launched the container, it run and it exited with code 0, meaning a successful, error-free execution.
 We can also see when the container was created and when it completed its execution.
-As you have seen, we get the results from the `hello-world` container pretty much immediatelly, and therefore these are pretty much the same.
-Every container also has a "human-readable" name assigned to it at launch.
+As you have seen, we get the results from the `hello-world` container pretty much immediately, and therefore the `CREATED` and `Exited` times are the same, but generally this is not the case.

+    Every container has
+    a "human-readable" name assigned to it at launch.
 It makes it easier to refer to the container using that name instead of the container ID, listed in the first column of the above output.
-These names are random and Docker does not guarantee the name will repeat for the same container (it is extremely unlikely your container will have the same name as the one listed above).
-It is therefore important to provide a memorable name with the `run` command using the `--name` option to ensure reproducible and predictable deployment.
+These names are randomly generated from a list of adjectives and famous scientists and Docker does not guarantee the name will repeat for the same container (it is extremely unlikely your container will have the same name as the one listed above).

+    It is therefore important to provide a memorable name with the `run` command using `--name` option to ensure reproducible and predictable deployment.
+This is especially important when you run multiple containers at the same time, e.g. making it easy to differentiate front- and backend Node-based containers that can have the same underlying image, or rely on scripts and want to have predictable parameters.
     Naming of containers will be discussed in more detail in [Section 4.1](#41-running-containers-efficiently-and-safely).

     If you are running containers right now, you will see them as "Up", as